 I thought I was already in an improvement district.
 How is this different?

-Creating a new district and board with broad representation will help ensure more accountability and lead to more visible results.
+The new district and board with broad representation will help ensure more accountability and lead to more visible results.

 What is the budget?

-The budget is $60,000 per year and will be funded through an assessment on each property in the boundary.
+The budget is $48,000 per year and will be funded through an assessment on each property in the boundary.

-How long will it last?
+How long will the assessment last?

 The assessment will last for five years.
 At the end of five years, property owners can decide to renew it or end it.

-How much will I pay?
+How much will I pay each year?

 Who will run the organization?

 The board will include (at a minimum) two property owners, two business owners, and one at-large member.
 We are currently working to establish the official board.